yuli091280/Endurance/readme.md

 Make sure you have python3.11 installed, then:

-On Windows, do these:

-- find and install the qt6 runtime library
+On Windows, download and install the [Qt6](https://www.qt.io/download) runtime library

-On Linux, do these:

-- `sudo apt update && sudo apt install qt6-base-dev`
+On Linux, do `sudo apt update && sudo apt install qt6-base-dev`

-then do these for python stuff:
+then do these for python dependencies:

 - `pip install poetry`
 - `poetry install`